 |Administration & Overhead Costs||

-As the table demonstrates there are a wide range of costs which impact on the overall provision of either cash or company car.
+As the table demonstrates, there is a wide range of costs that impact the overall provision of either cash or company car.

-As to which one is best it really depends on the organization concerned.
-Attitudes towards risk, types of drivers, company strategy and overall benefits packages will all impact on the most appropriate policy.
+As to which one is best, it depends on the organisation concerned.
+Attitudes towards risk, types of drivers, company strategy, and overall benefits packages will all impact the most appropriate policy.

-Any company should continue to actively monitor the costs and travel patterns to ensure any assumptions made when creating the policy are still valid
+Any company should continue to actively monitor costs and travel patterns to ensure that any assumptions made when creating the policy are valid.

-EVP Solutions have extensive experience of providing advice in relation to company car policies, creation and maintenance of choice lists.
+EVP Solutions has extensive experience providing advice concerning company car policies, creation and maintenance of choice lists.

-If you would like some support with your vehicle policy decisions then please
+If you would like some support with your vehicle policy decisions, please contact us.